tmac1973/nobara-log-upload/README.md

 ToDo:

 * Get the "OK" button to close the dialog
-* Refine what journal entries get captured
+* Refine what system log entries get sent
 * Change how logs are passed to pbcli

 ![screencap](screenshot.png)